FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 If you are targeting a Minecraft enum, you can use a class tweaker entry to make the added entry appear in the target enum.

-To opt into this feature, remember to use Loom 1.16 or above, and to have the file [header](../class-tweakers/index#file-format) version as `v2`.
+To opt into this feature, remember to use Loom 1.16 or above, and to set the [file header version](../class-tweakers/index#file-format) to `v2`.

 The syntax for an enum extension entry is: